OriolAndres/news_risk/README.md

 ```

 #### Download El Pais files and find keywords:

+Caveat: Downloading the full archive generates 60 GB of files and may take several days depending on your internet connection and the behavior of the servers of elpais.
+It is recommended to split the job in parallel instances.

 ```python
 from news_risk.elpais import start_from_scratch
 start_from_scratch() # downloads full economy archive from El Pais (1976-2016), matches articles against conditions